Basic Relations

 IsLess

-a is less than b when the left boundary of the interval a is less than the left boundary of the interval b or if left boundaries are equal, then right boundary of the interval a should be less than the right boundary of the interval b.
+Interval a is less than b when the left boundary of a is less than that of b, or if their left boundaries are equal, the right boundary of a must be less than that of b.

 isLess.svg